wiziple/technical-interview-questions-in-javascript/README.md

-# technical-interview-in-javascript
+# Technical-Interview-Questions-In-JavaScript
-This is just private note for my interview.
+This is just my private note for interview.
 If you found this repo by googling, please check below awesome links instead.

 * https://github.com/MaximAbramchuck/awesome-interview-questions#javascript
 * https://github.com/kennymkchan/interview-questions-in-javascript